-One of the the most important items a lender looks for in any sort of loan deal is the credit score.
-Your credit score is basically a measure of how trustworthy you are; an individual with a higher credit score has a history of manding their debt well.
+One of the most important items a lender looks for in any sort of loan deal is the credit score.
+Your credit score is basically a measure of how trustworthy you are.
+An individual with a higher credit score has a history of manding their debt well.
 Paying bills on time, having a lower overall credit utilization, and a long history with lines of credit all help to contribute to a good credit score.

 Having a good credit score is not only essential to actually getting the loan, but it also can save money over the period of the loan.
-Those with excellent credit are typically given better interest rates, which reduces monthly payments and overall interest paid.
-Those with less than stellar credit might still be approved for a loan, but might be given a much higher interest rate costing them thousands over the lifetime of hte loan.
+Those with excellent credit typically get better interest rates.
+This reduces monthly payments and overall interest paid.
+Those with less than stellar credit might still be approved for a loan, but might be given a much higher interest rate costing them thousands over the lifetime of the loan.

-While there are certainly other factors that go into a lenders consideration, these two are the most important.
-Together, they represent the risk a lender is taking in creating a mortgage.
-The lender is looking to make sure that they get their money back, and the better you score in the above two categories the less the risk is for the lender.
+While there are certainly other factors that go into lenders’ consideration, these two are the most important.
+Together, they represent the risk a lender is taking in issuing a mortgage.
+The lender wants to make sure that they get their money back.
+So, the better your score is in the above two categories, the less the risk is for the lender.
 While having bad credit can make finding a mortgage difficult, there are many programs in Maryland that can help!

 I Have Bad Credit What Do I Do?

 The best thing to do is to start rebuilding your credit.
 There’s a lot of information on how to go about doing this, but overall look to make your payments on time, and reduce your overall debt obligation.
 Unfortunately, raising a credit score, especially one ruined from something like bankruptcy, can take many years to do.
 If you don’t have that long, then check out some of the programs that can help secure bad credit loans Maryland.